-The AODTS NMDS was developed and implemented under the terms of the National Health Information Agreement (NHIA).
+The AODTS NMDS was developed and implemented under the terms of the NHIA.
 Under the NHIA, the Australian Government, states and territories are committed to working with the AIHW, the ABS and others to develop, collate and report national health information.
 The NHIA aims to ensure that the compilation and interpretation of national information is appropriate to government and community requirements, and that data are collected and reported efficiently.
-The NHIA operates under the auspices of the Australian Health Ministers' Advisory Council (AHMAC).
+The NHIA currently operates under the auspices of the Strategic Committee for National Health Information (SCNHI).